-It is obvious that {for different forms of $F(\phi)$, the potentials $V^L$ and $V^R$ have different expressions}, which determine the mass spectra of the KK modes.
-In this paper, we would like to consider one kind of Yukawa coupling, i.e., $F(\phi)=\phi^\alpha$ with positive integer $\alpha$.
-For a kink configuration of the scalar $\phi$, since $V^L$ and $V^R$ are demanded to be symmetrical with respect to extra dimension $y$, $\alpha$ should be odd.
+Obviously, {for different forms of $F(\phi)$, the potentials $V^L$ and $V^R$ have different expressions}, which determine the mass spectra of the KK modes.
+In this work, we consider one kind of Yukawa coupling, i.e., $F(\phi)=\phi^\alpha$ with positive integer $\alpha$.
+For a kink configuration of the scalar $\phi$, because $V^L$ and $V^R$ should be symmetrical with respect to the extra dimension $y$, $\alpha$ should be odd.
 Next we consider two cases: the simplest case $F(\phi)=\phi$ and the case for $\alpha>1$.